Emily1799/TypeFun/README.md

 ## Things to do if I want to come back here
 Adding achievements, balancing game play a little better, prettifying the page more, maybe custom wordlists, maybe a prestige mechanic...
 There's lots I can do!

+## What you can do
+You should feel welcome to fork this and edit how you please, just don't do it for a profit.
+Have a good time, and good luck!